 Saturday, October 7, 2023 @ 10 AM - Drift Creek Falls

 Friday, October 13, 2023 @ 1 PM - Spring Lake

 Weather conditions may impact our dates and times—when that is the case, please check back here and on the Explore Lincoln City Facebook page for changes.

-September 29 - Cutler City Wetlands: A 26-acre Open Space located within the Cutler City neighborhood in the southernmost part of Lincoln City.
+September 21 - Cutler City Wetlands: A 26-acre Open Space located within the Cutler City neighborhood in the southernmost part of Lincoln City.
 It has an easy series of trails allowing several routes of exploration through the wetlands.
-For Parking, from Hwy 101 turn west onto SW 63rd St.
+Park at Freed Gallery or 69th St pullout.

-October 8 - Drift Creek Falls: Just a few miles east of Lincoln City awaits a moderately difficult hike wandering through Sitka spruce trees to a gorgeous 75-foot waterfall.
+October 7 - Drift Creek Falls: Just a few miles east of Lincoln City awaits a moderately difficult hike wandering through Sitka spruce trees to a gorgeous 75-foot waterfall.
 Overlooking the falls is a 240-foot suspension bridge, a sight in and of itself.
 For parking, there are two ways to access Drift Creek Falls.
 From Hwy 101, take Drift Creek Rd for two miles, then turn left onto Forest Rd 17 and continue 10 miles to the trailhead.
 The trailhead can also be accessed from Hwy 18 east of Lincoln City.
 Take Bear Creek Rd for three miles until it becomes Forest Rd 17.
 Continue an additional seven miles to the trailhead.
 Parking here requires a day-use fee.
-Purchase a National Forest Recreation ePass online in advance or pay with cash on site.
+Purchase a National Forest Recreation ePass online in advance.
+Cash and check payment is no longer available on site.

 Please be mindful as you hike Lincoln City's open spaces.
 Always stay on the trails, protect wildlife habitat, and keep small children and animals near you at all times.
 If you do bring a furry friend, make sure they stay on leash at all times.
 Learn more about responsible hiking.